 The time value of money (TVM) concept is used to compare two or more financial outcomes.
-The basic idea is that a dollar today is worth more than the same dollar at some point in the future.
+The basic idea is that a dollar today is worth more than the same dollar in the future.

-If I offered you $1,000 today or $1,000 12 months from now, which would you choose?
-The logical person would of course select the $1,000 today because you wouldn’t have to wait.
+If I offered you $1,000 today, or $1,000 a year from now, which would you choose?
+The logical person would, of course, select the $1,000 today because you wouldn’t have to wait.

 Future Value and Present Value

 One way to compare the two options is to use the financial formulas of future value and present value.
-If you took the money today, you would use the future value formula and an assumed interest rate you could earn to determine the future value of the money you had today.
-Likewise, you could determine the true value in today’s dollars of the money you would receive in the future.
+If you took the money today, you would use the future value formula to determine the future value of the money you had today.
+Likewise, you could determine the actual value in today’s dollars of the money you would receive in the future.

 As noted above, if the interest rate assumptions are the same, then the money is worth the same today as it is in the future.
-But if the values are different in the money you would receive today versus the future, you need to compare the two to see which is best.
+But if the values are different, you need to compare the two to see which is best.

 If you had the option of $1,000 today or $1,200 in three years, assuming a 2% interest rate if you saved the money today, which is the best choice?